beauwright/startup/notes.md

   - ```=>``` makes function
   - TODO: Look up ```reduce``` and ```filter``` functions
   - Why have I seen JS with with {{ in a row, was that nested functions or something else?

+## _Class Notes from 5/18_
+- **JSON**
+  - JSON in JS works similar to GSON, you get the object constructed using the same values
+- **DOM (Document Object Model)**
+  - HTML and CSS gets turned into a node tree of objects to render the webpage known as a DOM
+    - DOM can be manipulated with JavaScript
+- **JS Modules**
+  - TODO: Research more about JS modules and when to use them.